BADM554/brewery-api/.github/ISSUE_TEMPLATE/add-brewery.md

 <!--
 📝 HOW TO FILL THIS OUT:

+⚠️ FIRST: Click the "Preview" tab above to see what this looks like!
+         The gray text won't show up in the preview - only your answers will.

+THEN:
+1. Click back to the "Write" tab
-1. Delete the gray comment text (like this) and the examples
+2. Delete the gray comment text (like this) and the examples
-2. Type your brewery's information on the SAME LINE after each field
+3. Type your brewery's information on the SAME LINE after each field
-3. Keep all the bold text (**Brewery Name:**) - just add your info after it
+4. Keep all the bold text (**Brewery Name:**) - just add your info after it
+5. Click "Preview" again to see how it looks before submitting

 BEFORE: **Brewery Name:** (delete this comment and type here)
 AFTER:  **Brewery Name:** Joe's Brewery

+💡 TIP: Switch between "Write" and "Preview" tabs to make sure it looks good!
 -->

 ## Brewery Information